 Instead of feeling defensive when my child got upset or didn't listen, I found myself staying curious, asking questions, and using the tools we talked about in class.

-When I realized that it was not my job to stop the hard moments from happening but rather, to manage my emotions and to guide my children when they do --- and everything changed.
+When I realized that it was not my job to stop the hard moments from happening but rather to manage my emotions and guide my children in their emotions, everything changed.

 We're making an effort to accept our children for who they are - complete with all of their strengths and all their struggles, and in doing so, we are finding it easier to accept ourselves as well.

-We're working on noticing and at times canceling the goals we've created for our children, the ones robbing us of our power to respond instead of react, and our joy.
+We're working on noticing and, at times, canceling the goals we've created for our children, the ones robbing us of our power to respond instead of reacting, the ones robbing us of our joy.